University Awards Guidelines

 Revocation of Awards

-Awards may be revoked where they have been obtained through either fraud or administrative error.
+Awards may be revoked where they have been obtained through either fraud or administrative error in accordance with the Student Awards Procedure.

 Destruction of Uncollected Testamurs